Iran, 1976

 With Fakhri Khorvash (Little Lady), Shohreh Aghdashlou (Kanizak), Mohammad Ali Keshavarz (Haji Amou), Akbar Zanjanpour (Ramazan), Shahram Golchin (Shaban)

 Haji Amou’s disappearance means the world comes to the house: creditors and a police commissar wonder about his whereabouts.
-The house undergoes changes: Ramazan behaves as the new patriarch and it is not clear what Little Lady is to gain from the situation she created – hatred and distrust, stirred by greed and selfishness still prevail.
+The house undergoes changes: Ramazan behaves as the new patriarch and it is not clear what Little Lady is to gain from the situation she created – hatred and distrust, stirred by greed and selfishness, still prevail.
 But then the film’s narrative borrow the logic of another movie genre.
 It seems everybody has noticed the presence of Haji Amou in the outside world.
 So is he really dead?
 Little Lady cannot doubt and yet is at a loss.
 Tension, of a fresh kind, far more unsettling to her and to the audience than what the film’s first part held, rises till one decisive night.
 The film’s cinematography is radically altered and the disturbing images refer to horror flicks, especially from the silent era.
 And it is with genuine horror that Little Lady finds out the truth about Haji Amou and Kanizak.
 The patriarch is once again killed, with the expected outcome this time reached, but his nemesis suffers from a heart attack and dies too.

-Dynamics change again and then again not: two of the wealthy relatives are out of the picture but the two others would also fight each other, as greed and selfishness keep taking a toll (shaped by differing views on how to ride on the coattails of the modernizing economy and jealousy).
+Dynamics change again and then again not: two of the wealthy relatives are out of the picture but the two others would also fight each other, as greed and selfishness keep taking a toll (shaped by differing views on how to ride on the coattails of the modernizing economy and by jealousy).
 Another kind of horror, sheer insanity driving men of the same blood to destroy themselves, bloodies and darkens the dim corridors.
 The wealthy gone one way or another, only the domestics remain, including the young woman who betrayed in fact everybody.
 And it is Kanizak who leaves unscathed to an uncertain future, trusting the whole estate to a young boy as if she was the real owner.

 What an amazing and baffling finale, raising many questions.
 Is double-crossing the only way in the world?
-But is it not fair that she tries her luck outside after being not always a conscious and diligent helper but also a person men liked mainly out of naked desire?
+But is it not fair that Kanizak tries her luck outside after being not always a conscious and diligent helper but also a person men liked mainly out of naked desire?
 But then why did she betray a mistress who harbored more than sympathetic feelings for her, in fact clearly having sexual desire for her?
 The most stunning and shocking element of this family drama is indeed how much sexuality plays a part in the relations between the characters and how it inspires them, especially Kanizak, to make scandalous, destructive moves – and homosexuality is as much involved as heterosexuality.
-Still, the main reason for action remains money and the social status it helps to create or sustain – that is probably the limit the ambition or reverie of Kanizak were doomed to bump against: Shaban is quite honest when he tells her that of course her origin and status would always keep her in the background.
+Still, the main reason for action remains money and the social status it helps to create or to sustain – that is probably the limit the ambition or reverie of Kanizak were doomed to bump against: Shaban is quite honest when he tells her that of course her origin and status would always keep her in the background.
 But the irony is that the race to get a bigger fortune and a higher status ends up for these perverted members of the financial elite in an apocalypse.

-This could have been more than enough to drive the Iranian elite in 1976 to keep “Shatranj-e baad – Chess of the Wind” from reaching the movie theaters.
-And its portrayal of irreligious attitudes, starting with lesbianism, would provide enough reasons for the Islamic Republic government born in violence in 1979 to keep it under wraps.
-Anyway, its obvious, and seductive, artistic ambitions set it too apart from what movies productions in Iran offered and moviegoers expected.
-“Chess of Wind” film was doomed, and it was thought to be lost when reels resurfaced later, in the 2010s, allowing the film, now restored, to have a new lease of life.
+This could have been more than enough to drive the Iranian elite in 1976 to prevent “Shatranj-e baad – Chess of the Wind” from reaching the movie theaters.
+And its portrayal of irreligious attitudes would provide enough reasons for the Islamic Republic government born from the 1979 revolution to keep it under wraps.
+Anyway, its obvious and compelling artistic ambitions set it too apart from what movies productions in Iran offered and local moviegoers expected.
+The film was doomed and it was thought to be lost when reels resurfaced later, in the 2010s, allowing it, after being restored, to have a new lease of life.